publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schV/ptA/m__us_usc_t21_s360n.md

             (P) Yaws.

-            (Q) Filoviruses.
+            (Q) Filovirus Diseases.

+            (R) Zika Virus Disease.

-            (R) Any other infectious disease for which there is no significant market in developed nations and that disproportionately affects poor and marginalized populations, designated by order of the Secretary.
+            (S) Any other infectious disease for which there is no significant market in developed nations and that disproportionately affects poor and marginalized populations, designated by order of the Secretary.

         (4) __Tropical disease product application__